MaheshShukla1/aws-tags-policies-guide/README.md

 ### Example 2: EC2 Instance Management Policy

-This policy allows users with the `Production` department tag to start, stop, and reboot EC2 instances that are tagged with the `Production` environment tag.
+This policy allows users with the `Production` department tag to start, stop, and reboot EC2 instances that are tagged with the `Production` environment tag

 ```json
 {